ramiror/spanglish/README.md

 What wave? | Sup
 Burn someone's cap | Badger, pester someone
 Mouth of wolf | Pitch black
+No worth! | It not fair!
+You're cheating!

 ## English -> Spanish